 Drinking water for the Laboratory is supplied by the City of Ames public water system through the university's water mains.
 The Ames public water system is tested by the city to verify SDWA standards are being met.
-The Laboratory used 3,799,700 gallons of potable water in 2011, approximately 1.3 percent of the 300,000,000 gallons used by the university.
+The Laboratory used 4,234,340 gallons of potable water in 2012.

-Ames Laboratory drinking fountains are sampled by Ames Laboratory Facility Services.
-Fountains were sampled for lead in 2008.
+Ames Laboratory drinking fountains are sampled by Ames Laboratory Facilities and Engineering Services.
+Fountains were sampled for lead in 2011.
 Historical data shows no evidence of lead in drinking water.
-Drinking water will be sampled every three years.
+Drinking water is sampled every three years.
 Results are summarized in Table 3.8-1.